 I don’t make this comparison to denigrate volleyball coaching in England, or anywhere else, especially since there are plenty of US coaches operating at a similar level.
 Instead, I’m trying to demonstrate a developmental opportunity.

-We learn from both observation and experience.
+We learn from both experience and observation (though we do have to be aware of the limits).
 Watching lots of volleyball is part of the process of learning about coaching volleyball.

 It’s no good, though, to just watch as a supporter or fan of a team, however.
 You need to do so with a critical eye.
 What’s going on in the match and why?
 What makes this player good or that player poor?
 What strategies are being employed by the coaches involved?
 It’s not watching to enjoy the experience of watching, in other words.
 It’s watching to understand and critique – basically, watching with a coach’s eye rather than a spectator’s.

 In fact, it would be a good exercise to watch matches with a paper and pen (perhaps more likely a tablet these days) to take notes and make observations.
 Think of it like being a reporter.
 Rather than writing about who won and lost and which players were the stars, though, you’re writing about the strategies, offensive and defensive systems, player mechanics, etc.

 Watching lots of volleyball with that critical eye, especially across different levels of play, will definitely accelerate your development as a coach.

 * I originally wrote this when I was coaching in England, though it can also apply to coaches in a lot of the rest of the world, and also to those in the US who only coach say high school volleyball.